Picking a language for Sheaf's Compiler

 (+ 1 2)and(* x y) - Error handling with source locations and meaningful messages

 Everything builds and tests pass.
 The foundation is there.
-Now comes the real work: function calls, control flow, tensors to make it an actual compiler.
+Now comes the real work: function calls, control flow, and tensors to make it an actual compiler.

 I'll document the implementation as it unfolds.